 Detail the logic and evidence base used to develop the Strategy.

-Economic activity in Yarra is different types of employment : activity centres, specialised medical facilities, industrial precincts, mixed employment precincts, educational institutions, and areas where the Comprehensive Development and Priority Development zones have been applied.
+Economic activity in Yarra is arranged spatially among a range of different types of employment precincts: activity centres, specialised medical facilities, industrial precincts, mixed employment precincts, educational institutions, and areas where the Comprehensive Development and Priority Development zones have been applied.
 Reference will be made to these different types of employment precincts throughout this document, acknowledging their differing and complementary roles.

 Employment, economic activity and land use planning

-Land use planning employment and economic activity through regulations that influence the type, intensity and combination of land uses that are permissible on land.
+Land use planning shapes employment and economic activity through regulations that influence the type, intensity and combination of land uses that are permissible on land.
 These regulations take the form of State Planning Policies, Local Planning Policies, land use zones, the application of special overlays, and location specific spatial plans such as Structure Plans, Local Area Plans and Urban Design Frameworks (an overview of the current planning framework is provided in Chapter 3).

 The land use zones applied in Planning Schemes are set out in the Victorian Planning Provisions (VPP).
-The key employment zones in the VPP are the two commercial zones (Commercial 1 and Commercial 2 Zones) and three industrial zones (Industrial 1, 2, and 3 Zones).
-The Mixed Use Zone also permits employment uses, however recent suggest the majority of new development on land within these zones be residential.
-The deployment of these zones is one of the primary means by which Councils influence the location and mix of employment.
-Some of the key recommendations of this Strategy address the need to retain or change the mix and location of zones to support the growth and change of employment and economic activity Yarra.
+The key employment zones in the VPP are the two commercial zones (Commercial 1 and Commercial 2 Zones) and the three industrial zones (Industrial 1, 2, and 3 Zones).
+The Mixed Use Zone also permits employment uses, however recent evidence suggest the majority of new development on land within these zones tends to be residential.
+The deployment of these employment zones is one of the primary means by which Councils influence the location and mix of employment.
+Some of the key recommendations of this Strategy address the need to retain or change the mix and location of zones to support the growth and change of employment and economic activity across Yarra.

 In addition to determining the appropriate zoning to support employment, land use planning can also:

-Minimise the negative externalities employment adjoining land uses
+Minimise the negative externalities associated with employment uses on adjoining and neighbouring land uses

-Maximise the potential for positive externalities (business clustering)
+Maximise the potential for positive externalities (e.g. business clustering)

 Manage interfaces between land uses

-Establish a hierarchy for activity centres to assist decision making about the mix and intensity of retail activities, broadly defined, and also inform infrastructure and service provision
+Establish a hierarchy for activity centres to assist decision making about the mix and intensity of retail activities, broadly defined, and also inform decision-making around infrastructure and service provision

-policies traffic generation, parking requirements, loading and servicing
+Shape policies relating to traffic generation, parking requirements, loading and servicing

 Outline policies relating to urban design, such as streetscape interfaces, urban character considerations and open space requirements.

-he primary instrument that regulates development in the City of Yarra is the City of Yarra Planning Scheme.
+The primary instrument that regulates development in the City of Yarra is the City of Yarra Planning Scheme.
 The recommendations of this Strategy will inform the re-writing of the Planning Scheme.

 Structure of the SEES